mahaloz/old_mahaloz.re/_posts/ctf/2020-08-30-google-quals-2020-sprint.md

 ---
-title: "Google Quals CTF 20: Sprint (RE)"
+title: "Google Quals 2020: Sprint (RE)"
 classes: wide
 category:
 	- ctf
 ---

 # Google Quals CTF 20: A VM written in sprintf and format strings
 ## An overview
+This writeup is based on the `sptint` challenge in google quals 2020.
+For the challenge files, go to the end of the write up :).
 In this challenge, Google introduced us to a new type of instruction set, which in turn allowed us to play a video game completely virtualized in the C language's `sprintf` format strings.
 Through some reverse engineering, and IDA finagling, we created a disassembler for the sprint arch, which is the name we are declaring for this challenges [ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture).